I have concentration difficulties, now what?

 Adults, especially the elderly, may experience concentration problems due to age-related changes in the brain, such as decreased brain plasticity, delays in information processing and reduced cognitive flexibility.
 In addition, stress, lack of sleep, depression, anxiety and other medical conditions can cause concentration problems.

-Whereas unambiguous differences could be observed with age, there is no unambiguous pattern in concentration problems in men and women.
-Some studies have shown that women are more likely to suffer from attention problems and a higher sensitivity to distraction, while men tend to have greater difficulty concentrating for long periods of time.
+Although unambiguous differences could be observed with age, there is no unambiguous pattern in concentration problems in men and women.
+Some studies have shown that women are more likely to suffer from attention problems and a sensitivity higher to distraction, while men tend to have greater difficulty concentrating for long periods of time.
 In turn, other studies have found no differences between men and women.

 The 4 types of concentration problems